Alic3C/Cyber-FastTrack-Spring-2021/Forensics/FE02/README.md

 > We're sure there's a flag at `cfta-fe02.allyourbases.co` - can you find it?

 ## Solution
-Using a website such as [CentralOps](https://centralops.net/co/), you can check the TXT DNS records.
+Using a website such as [CentralOps](https://centralops.net/co/), you can check the TXT DNS records:

 | Name | Class | Type | Data | Time To Live |
 |--------------|------|--------|------|---------|